wp-document-revisions/wp-document-revisions/docs/frequently-asked-questions.md

 In a post or page, simply type `[documents]` to display a list of documents.
 The shortcode accepts *most* [Standard WP_Query parameters](http://codex.wordpress.org/Class_Reference/WP_Query#Parameters) which should allow you to fine tune the output.
 Parameters are passed in the form of, for example, `[documents numberposts="5"]`.
 Specifically, the shortcode accepts: `author__in`, `author__not_in`, `author_name`, `author`, `cat`, `category__and`, `category__in`, `category__not_in`, `category_name`, `date_query`, `day`, `has_password`, `hour`, `m`, `meta_compare`, `meta_key`, `meta_query`, `meta_value_num`, `meta_value`, `minute`, `monthnum`, `name`, `numberposts`, `p`, `page_id`, `pagename`, `post__in`, `post__not_in`, `post_name__in`, `post_parent__in`, `post_parent__not_in`, `post_parent`, `post_password`, `post_status`, `s`, `second`, `tag__and`, `tag__in`, `tag__not_in`, `tag_id`, `tag_slug__and`, `tag_slug__in`, `tag`, `tax_query`, `title`, `w` and `year`.

 It is also possible to add formatting parameters: `show_edit` that will add a button next to each documument that the user can edit to edit the document; and `new_tab` that will open the document in a new browser tab rather than in the current one.
 Both of these are boolean variables, but can be simply entered without a value (with default value true).

+By default, administrators will have the show_edit implicitly active.

 If you're using a custom taxonomy, you can add the taxonomy name as a parameter in your shortcode.
 For example, if your custom taxonomy is called "document_categories", you can write insert a shortcode like this: